hermit-os/runh/roadmap.md

     RUN apt update
     RUN apt install -y --no-install-recommends qemu-system-x86 qemu-system-x86-microvm
     ```
-  - For running images that do not contain the RustyHermit-Bootloader, the Hermit environment needs to contain the bootloader binary named `rusty-loader` in the same folder that the application binary will be mounted into.
-If the image contains the app at `/hermit/app`, the bootloader has to be in `<hermit-env>/hermit/rusty-loader`.
+  - For running images that do not contain the RustyHermit-Bootloader, the Hermit environment needs to contain the bootloader binary named `hermit-loader` in the same folder that the application binary will be mounted into.
+If the image contains the app at `/hermit/app`, the bootloader has to be in `<hermit-env>/hermit/hermit-loader`.
   Code: https://github.com/JTS22/runh/blob/5ea768750af4d0e53f4357ece26dd39e9866f3a0/src/init.rs#L651-L670

 # Issues